ClovisL/VBA-challenge/README.md

-# Visual Basic homework assignment
+# Visual Basic stock analysis script

-## Stock analysis script

 ### NOTE: Reset button not neccessary for code to run.